spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/create.md

 Just by adding a few fields, you can turn this pipeline JSON into pipeline-template JSON.

 The following is the pipeline-template config format.
-Note the `"pipeline" :` section; it contains the pipeline JSON, the same as what's in ordinary pipeline JSON, but referencing any variables that are used.
+Note the `"pipeline":` section; it contains the pipeline JSON, the same as what's in ordinary pipeline JSON, but referencing any variables that are used.
 So as you start with a pipeline blob, you move that entire JSON fragment to the `pipeline` section.